feridunAKYOL/Driving-Licence-App/development-strategy.md

 ## 2. User Story: Sign up

-A user can sign up / register online (self-registration).
+A user can sign up / register online (self-registration). in the register part we ask the user :
+    - name and surname
+    - mail
+    - country
+    - city
+    - age
+    - create password
+    - secret question and answer to reset his password.
+    - ...
 labels: `frontend`, `view`, `style`, `backend`, `route`

 __FRONTEND__